arnfla/cv/index.md

 ## Currently

-Working full time as a Systems/Network Engineer at Marin IT AS, with the main responsibility of the network infrastructure globally.
+Working full time as a Senior Network Specialist and Product Owner Network at Marin IT AS, with the main responsibility of the network infrastructure globally for Marin IT and its customers.

 ### Interest areas

-Networking, System Architecture and Cloud Solutions
+Networks, Cyber Security and Cloud Solutions

 ### Key Competence

-Service-Now, Juniper Networking, Solution Acrhitect,  Microsoft Azure Administration, System Administration, Windows Server, Powershell and ITIL
+Palo Alto Next-Generation Firewalls, Juniper Networking, Cisco Networking, Solution Architect,  Microsoft Azure Administration, Service-Now, Powershell and ITIL

 ## Certifications